with Mike Johnston

 Salt: Two types of salt will work: kosher salt or table salt.
 If using kosher salt, add ¼ cup per quart of liquid.
 If using table salt, add 2 tablespoons per quart.
 The reason for the measurement difference is the size of the salt crystals.
 Kosher salt has bigger crystals and isn’t as compressed as table salt, meaning you can get about twice as much table salt by weight into the same sized volume measurement container.

 Sugar: This is an optional ingredient and is typically used to balance the saltiness of a brine.
 Use about 2 tablespoons per quart of liquid.
 You can decrease that amount if desired, but I wouldn’t recommend using any more or it could make the final cooked protein burn easier and taste too sweet.
-If you are using a sugar-heavy seasoning (like Platte River Rib Rub, Asian Delight BBQ Rub, or Brown Sugar & Spice Honey Ham Rub) to flavor the brine, you can skip the sugar all together.
+If you are using a sugar-heavy seasoning (like Platte River Rib Rub, Asian Delight BBQ Rub, or Spiced Honey Ham Rub) to flavor the brine, you can skip the sugar all together.

 Brining Tips & Tricks